What causes finger pain? 9 possible conditions

 - hand tremors

-If you have a growth on your hand, such as a boil or nodule, you may experience the following signs together with your finger pain:
+If you have a growth on your hand, such as a boil or nodule, you may experience the following signs with your finger pain:

 - a fluid-filled lump